KobeZ123/cs4520-assg4-starter-code/README.md

 username and password.
 Otherwise, they will be met with an appropriate toast message (and their input will be cleared if they input the wrong credentials).
 The product list fragment uses MVVM architecture to load a list of products from an API endpoint and handles issues accordingly.
-If an error occurs, a toast message is displayed.
+If an error occurs, the app attempts to load the list of products from the Room database.
 If there are no products, a message is displayed in the fragment.
+Pagination is also implemented to query the API by page number.

 # How to Run Application
 There is no special setup required to run the application.
 Simply connect your device